On the Present Status of Inflationary Cosmology: Constraints on inflationary models

-Instead of making a judgement call in this respect, we will consider in this paper the simplest inflationary models consistent with the Planck/BICEP/Keck results shown in Fig. \ref{BICEPKeck}, and then we will discuss the models matching the results of Planck, ACT, and DESI (P-ACT-LB) shown in Fig. \ref{ACT}.
+Instead of making a judgment call in this respect, we will consider in this paper the simplest inflationary models consistent with the Planck/BICEP/Keck results shown in Fig. \ref{BICEPKeck}, and then we will discuss the models matching the results of Planck, ACT, and DESI (P-ACT-LB) shown in Fig. \ref{ACT}.

 But before doing it, we will describe a basic chaotic inflation model with a polynomial potential with 3 parameters, which can describe any value of the amplitude of the spectrum of scalar perturbations $A_{s}$, of the spectral index $n_{s}$ and of the tensor-to-scalar ratio $r$.
-This may help us to look at the rest of the paper from a different perspective.
+This may help us view the rest of the paper from a different perspective.